clivewalkden/clivewalkden.co.uk/source/_portfolio/magento2-bash-dbsync.md

 supported_versions: [Magento 2.0,Magento 2.1,Magento 2.2,Magento 2.3,Magento 2.4]
 section: summary
 intro: A bash script to syncronise databases from production to staging or development.
+meta_title: Magento 2 DB Sync Bash Script
+meta_description: A bash script to syncronise databases from production to staging or development.
 ---

 This script was written to allow a quick an easy method of copying a production database to staging or development environments.
 It has the ability to remove sensitive data such as customer and order data as well as custom table exclusions via a conf file.